-Overall, total assets of all banking institutions in the euro area amounted to 36.5 trillion U.S. dollars in 2014.
-Against this backdrop, assets of domestic banking groups in Germany, the leading European economy, reached over 6.65 trillion euros in 2015.
-The second-ranked were French banks, with 6.56 trillion euros in assets.
-The largest bank domiciled on the European market affirmed its strong position in 2016: HSCB Holdings, headquartered in London, claimed 2.6 trillion U.S. dollars in total assets, confirming its highest ranking on the European market.
-The scale was balanced by BNP Paribas (headquartered in Paris) and Deutsche Bank (Frankfurt), ranked second and third, both with over two trillion U.S. dollars in total assets.
+Overall, total assets of all banking institutions in the euro area (excluding the UK) amounted to 31.22 trillion U.S. dollars in 2016.
+Against this backdrop, assets of domestic banking groups in France, the third leading European economy, reached over 6.85 trillion euros in 2016.
+The second-ranked were German banks, with 6.58 trillion euros in assets.
+The largest bank domiciled on the European market affirmed its strong position in 2017: HSCB Holdings, headquartered in London, claimed 2.1 trillion euros in total assets, confirming its highest ranking on the European market.
+The scale was balanced by BNP Paribas (headquartered in Paris) and Credit Agricole Group (Paris), ranked second and third, both with over 1.7 trillion euros in total assets.

-European banks have been growing in stability since 2012, under close supervision of the European Central Bank.
+European banks have been growing in stability since 2014, under close supervision of the European Central Bank.
 To ensure further growth of the sector, careful risk management approach was prioritized by 70 percent of surveyed senior bankers as of 2016.
 Also, the automation of services and investments in technology were considered an important development priority.
-In 2016, 44 percent of bankers in Spain and in the Netherlands looked towards partnerships or joint ventures as means of providing stability in the sector.
+In 2016, 44 percent of bankers in the Netherlands looked towards partnerships or joint ventures as means of providing stability in the sector.
 However, with Brexit looming on the horizon, the future of financial services and banking in Europe in general, and the role of London as the global financial center in particular, remain unclear.